abudesai/rt_text_class_base_fasttext/README.md

 During the model development process, the algorithm was trained and evaluated on a variety of datasets such as clickbait, drug, and movie reviews as well as spam texts and tweets from Twitter.

-This Text Classifier is written using Python as its programming language.
-SciKitLearn is used to implement the main algorithm, evaluate the model, and preprocess the data.
-Numpy, pandas, and feature_engine are used for the data preprocessing steps.
+This Text Classifier is written using Python as its programming language. fasttext pypi package is used to implement the main algorithm and evaluate the model.
+Sklearn, numpy, pandas, and feature_engine are used for the data preprocessing steps.
 SciKit-Optimize was used to handle the HPT.
 Flask + Nginx + gunicorn are used to provide web service which includes two endpoints- /ping for health check and /infer for predictions in real time.